• Skip to primary navigation

 To build a Simple Flame Sensor Circuit using Arduino follow the below mentioned steps for connections:

-• Connect the positive terminal of the buzzer to Arduino pin 13 and connect the negative terminal to GND.
+• Connect buzzer positive to pin 13 and buzzer to GND.

 Conclusion: